hackclub/sprig/games/maze_game_starter-0.md

 # Maze Game: Characters, Enemies and Maps.

 Welcome to part two of the [Sprig Batch Jam](https://jams.hackclub.com/batch/sprig)!
+This and the next two parts will guide you through making your own maze game.
+While some code is included in the editor, you’ll be largely creating your own!
+But never fear; as always we have hints and solutions.
 If you haven't already, click [here](https://jams.hackclub.com/batch/sprig/part-2) to view the session that this tutorial is part of.

 ## The Plan!